What is two-factor authentication?

 How can I get enrolled?

-- Follow any of these 3 routes to begin enrollment.
+- Follow either of these two routes to begin enrollment.
 Remember, if you need assistance, there are several options.

 Follow directions in email from Duo to download and activate the app.